 Get Started Engineering

-A wealth of engineering resources and content is available to you through VEX and REC, and is collected here for easy access.
-We will add more information to this article and the resources continually.
+A wealth of engineering resources and content is available to you through VEX, collected here for easy access.
+We will continually add more information and resources to this article.

 Now more than ever, we see how quickly the world can change.
-As society and technology rapidly evolve, we need to fill “the jobs of tomorrow.”
+As society and technology rapidly evolve, we need to fill the jobs of tomorrow — many of which do not exist yet.
+These jobs will require solving complex, interdisciplinary problems.
 With how quickly technology is advancing, some of these jobs do not even exist yet.
 These jobs will solve complex and interdisciplinary problems.

 The field of STEM (science, technology, engineering, and mathematics) is used to solve these complex problems using one of the core elements of STEM: engineering.
-Engineering is not a new field and has been around for a long time.
-We can see elements of engineering dating back to the Egyptian eras with intricate pyramid designs and up to now by viewing majestic buildings and even in our own everyday devices like phones.
+Engineering is not a new field.
+We can see elements of engineering dating back to ancient Egypt and its intricate pyramid designs, and we can still see it today in majestic buildings and in our everyday devices like phones.

-Engineering, which is the application of science and mathematics to solve problems, has many different facets.
-These include but are not limited to: chemical, civil, electrical, mechanical, aerospace, agricultural, biomedical, and software.
+Engineering — the application of science and mathematics to solve problems — has many different facets.
+These include, but are not limited to, chemical, civil, electrical, mechanical, aerospace, agricultural, biomedical, and software engineering.
 However, at the core of each of these types of engineering is the ability to critically think, iterate, think outside the box, and ultimately, solve problems.

-Robotics is the perfect organizer to give you an engaging way to explore and experiment with abstract engineering concepts through tangible materials.
+Robotics is the perfect entry point — an engaging way to explore and experiment with abstract engineering concepts through tangible materials.
 Robotics brings ideas to life in visible ways, gives you the tools to solve problems that you see around you, and opens a door to the world of engineering in fun, collaborative, and extraordinary ways.

 Interviews With Students About Engineering